-The Physical and Occupational Therapists (also known as PT & OT) will evaluate you post-surgery while you are in the hospital and help the providers to determine what level of therapy, if any, you will need after you leave the hospital.
+The Physical and Occupational Therapists (also known as PT & OT) will evaluate you post-surgery while you are in the hospital and help determine what level of therapy, if any, you will need after you leave the hospital.
 The hospital PT and OT will work with you to achieve the goals necessary in order to discharge you to home safely.
 In general, for the first 2 weeks, you want to rest and allow the wound and soft tissues to heal and avoid any falls.

-There are three options for physical therapy after you leave the hospital (PT is not required)
+There are three paths for physical therapy after you leave the hospital

-- Home Physical Therapy: If needed, after you return home, a nurse case manager in the hospital will arrange for a PT to see you at home 2 to 3 times a week for 2 -3 weeks.
+- Home Physical Therapy: If needed, as determined by the hospital therapy team, a nurse case manager in the hospital will arrange for a Home Health PT to see you at home 1-2 times a week for 2 -3 weeks.
 Your first visit will be within a couple of days after you return home.
-The home PT will see you until you are no longer home bound and potentially help you wean off the walker to a cane. - Outpatient Physical Therapy: Some patients start physical therapy at 2-3 weeks after they return home from the hospital.
-Others have in home PT then transition to outpatient PT if needed.
+The Home Health PT will see you until you are no longer home bound and potentially help you wean off the walker to a cane.
+Once your Home Health PT discharges you from their care, you may begin Outpatient Physical Therapy. - Outpatient Physical Therapy: Many patients start physical therapy at 3-4 weeks after they return home from the hospital.
+Others have home PT then transition to outpatient PT if needed.
 Contact your surgeon's office with the fax number to the PT clinic you have chosen.
 The team will fax your prescription to the clinic, and you can call to schedule your first post-operative visit.
-You will see an outpatient PT for 2 times per week for approximately 6 weeks.
+You will see an outpatient PT for 2 times per week for approximately 6-8 weeks.
 They can help you wean off your walker to a cane if you have not already done so. - No Physical Therapy: Many patients after surgery are able to progress on their own - walking is the best therapy after hip surgery.
 Gradually returning to activities of daily living will help to regain your strength and function.